top of page

 Collage layouts are one of the most fun and forgiving styles to work with.
 They’re all about layering pieces and letting them overlap in an organic way.
 Try starting with a background paper.
 Then add strips of patterned paper, tickets, or a postcard on top.
 From there, tuck in smaller bits like stamps, fabric scraps, or pressed flowers.

-The key is not to overthink the placement.
+When you're creating a collage layout, the key is not to overthink the placement.
 Let your pieces overlap naturally.
 Like they would in an old scrapbook or a box of keepsakes.
 You can even tilt papers slightly so the page feels more casual and lived-in.

 If you’re not sure where to place something, try the “rule of three.
 Cluster three elements together in one area.
 Then balance it with a smaller cluster somewhere else.